About Us

 Typically, each school is established and supported by the family of Zoya Khawaja and friends, on land donated by the local community, until a sustainable funding source is secured, such as a partnership with the Punjab Education Foundation (PEF).
 Schools partnering with PEF are independently run by their administrators.

-Libraries feature world authors like Hemingway, Tolstoy, Chekhov, Prem Chand, Rumi, Gogol, etc.—alongside Kalam science books and global children’s stories, including the full catalog of the National Book Foundation’s children’s titles.
+Our libraries feature world authors like Hemingway, Tolstoy, Chekhov, Praim Chand, Rumi, Gogol, etc.—alongside Kalam science books and global children’s stories, including the full catalog of the National Book Foundation’s children’s titles.

 The schools are the vision of Sarmad Khawaja, whose brief biography follows: